 With Los Angeles to New York, Dwan becomes the first of a group of quietly influential female Los Angeles gallerists to receive large-scale institutional attention.
 The exhibition, announced in 2013 just after she gifted 250 objects (by Smithson, Sol Lewitt, Agnes Martin) to the National Gallery of Art (NGA) in Washington D.C., debuted there in November 2016.
-It documents the period from her gallery’s 1959 opening, when she was 27 and had just inherited a portion of her grandfather’s $3 million fortune, through to its 1971 closure.
+It documents the period from her gallery’s 1959 opening, when she was 27 and had just inherited a portion of the fortune her grandfather amassed after co-founding the conglomerate 3M, through to its 1971 closure.
 According to Holland Cotter’s New York Times review, curator James Meyer had to persuade Dwan of the value of such a retrospective to “give visible shape to her half-hidden history.”
 That she should need or want such visibility was apparently not obvious to her.

 Since the 1970s, Dwan has given interviews sparingly.
 When she does, she emphasizes the transformative potential of the work, its bearing on lived experience.
 In contrast, her ubiquitous Los Angeles peer, Ferus Gallery director Irving Blum, readily talks game-changes, strategy, finances, and the “adventure of going West” when interviewed about his legacy.
 His narrative, like Leo Castelli’s, is canon-ready whenever he recounts it.
 That Dwan’s program had different motivations, and perpetuated different ideas of success, gave it its potency but also contributed to its relative obscurity.
 Doing justice to her legacy now means acknowledging, not downplaying, both her non-conformity and subsequent marginalization.